 - Neither urgent nor important: Tasks that you should cut.

 A common mistake of new Product Managers is to get caught on urgent but unimportant tasks.
-Learn to delegate.
+Learn to delegate and cut unnecessary tasks.

 Most of the time, people try to optimize a specific part of a system to increase or improve a return.
-But this only lead to diminishing returns over time.
+But this often leads to diminishing returns over time.

 Systems can be part of a larger system.
 When thinking about the larger system, optimization tipically lead to higher returns.